ajfigueroa/ajfigueroa.github.io/_posts/2018-01-07-DFSubviews.md

 <UIView: 0x7fa2db70ebe0; [...]><UIScrollView: 0x7fa2de80d000; [...]><UILabel: 0x7fa2db400b60; [...]><UILabel: 0x7fa2db706520; [...]><UITableView: 0x7fa2dd047c00; [...]><UIImageView: 0x7fa2db70d1e0; frame = (0 0; 0 0); [...]>
 ```

 What happened?
-It looks like we forgot to add new lines after each print.
+It looks like we forgot to add new lines to each print.

 Let's replace our line that appends each `subview.recursiveDescription()` to have a prefixed new-line character (`\n`).